tpatterson1996/lcc-metadata-manual/README.md

-# MDEditor for LCCs' Manual
+# mdEditor for LCCs' Manual

 ## **Overview**